seinecle/blog/_posts/2022-08-09-java-for-frontend-indie-app.md

 # The unsung hero of Java for the front-end: Jakarta Server Faces (JSF)!

 JSF is around at least since the early 2010s, which is when I started learning coding in Java.
-I am always surprised it is not more famous, as it allows developing web apps in a fast and robust way Here is how you create a web page showing some dynamic content:
+I am always surprised it is not more famous, as it allows developing web apps in a fast, secure and robust way.

+Here is how you create a web page showing some dynamic content:

 - create an html page
 - replace the `<head>` and `<body>` tags with `<h:head> and `<h:body>` tags.